From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: LORENTZIAN CR-STRUCTURE

 The structure coordinates are

 After straightforward calculations I find the following relations between the structure coordinates and the LCR-tetrad

 and

 This static LCR-manifold is a stable soliton.
 In the context of PCFT the term soliton should not be confused with that in QFT without gravity.
 The fact that gravity is contained in PCFT, the energy-momentum and angular momentum of the configuration is derived from the source integrals of linearized Einstein general relativity.
-There is no need for finite conserved Noether currents.
 On the other hand, besides the topological invariants, the LCR-manifolds have the relative invariants, which take discrete values and act as stabilizers.
 We have already found that all the relative invariants of the present LCR-structure do not vanish, which is not the case of the neutrino LCR-manifold, as I will show in section VI.

-I want to point out that the gravity of the particle is a generalized function (distribution).
+I want to point out that the gravitation of the particle is a generalized function (distribution).
 The singular support of the gravitational and electromagnetic fields are the "locations" of the electron, and the regular supports are the gravitational and electromagnetic "dressings" of the electron.

 In order to stress the physical significance of the LCR-structure, let me mention that it is exactly this common property, that implies the observed correspondence between the leptonic and hadronic sectors.
 That is, the up and down quarks have the same LCR-structures with the neutrino and the electron, with additional solitonic solutions (with distributional sources) of the non-abelian gauge field.
 This will be extensively described in section VII.